Court Victories Signal Hope for Communities Threatened by Coal Ash

-The sites contain 3.3 million cubic yards of coal ash, a byproduct of burning coal.
-And according to their current owners, the unlined sites are seeping heavy metals like chromium, lead, and arsenic into the riverbank, leaving behind an eerie purplish-orange hue that’s clearly visible to passersby.
-Worse, because the ponds were built dangerously close to the Vermilion, the riverbank separating those ponds from the river is eroding at a dangerously fast pace, and a record flood could cause a breach even before then.
+But buried within the floodplain of the Vermilion’s Middle Fork lie millions of cubic yards of toxic coal ash — a byproduct of burning coal — that threaten to tarnish city’s hopes for revitalization.
+According to the coal plant’s owners, the unlined sites are seeping heavy metals like chromium, lead, and arsenic into the riverbank, leaving behind an eerie purplish-orange hue that’s clearly visible to passersby.
+Worse, because the ponds were built immediately alongside the Middle Fork, the riverbank separating those toxic ponds from the river is eroding at a dangerously fast pace, and a record flood could cause a breach even before then.

 The source of the coal ash is the nearby Vermilion Power Station, which began operating in the mid-1950s and closed in 2011.
 For decades, the plant’s operators dumped the waste left over from burning coal into unlined pits that together run approximately a half-mile along the river.
 In total, the coal plant dumped enough toxic ash to fill the Empire State building almost two and a half times.

 Local community groups like Prairie Rivers Network spent years trying to get Dynegy, the current owner of the plant and coal ash sites, to clean up its mess.
 But the company barely budged, so in May 2018 Earthjustice filed a federal lawsuit on behalf of Prairie Rivers against Dynegy for violating the Clean Water Act.
 While that case was on appeal, Earthjustice filed a second lawsuit, this time with the Illinois Pollution Control Board, against Dynegy for violating the Illinois Environmental Protection Act.
 Earthjustice attorneys are asking the board to require Dynegy to stop this illegal pollution and to pay civil penalties for the ongoing contamination.